empowerID/empowernow_docs/docs/services/bff/how-to/spa-auth-flows.md

 title: SPA Auth Flows with the BFF
 ---

+Right mental model

+- The SPA delegates OAuth/OIDC to the BFF.
+The BFF extracts identity from `id_token.sub` and creates a session; the SPA only uses the session cookie.
+- Backend service tokens used by the BFF (client-credential or token-exchange) are never exposed to the browser and are not the user identity.

 Verified behavior in current SPAs

 - Auth provider: apps wrap `<App />` with `AuthProvider` from `@empowernow/bff-auth-react` and call `setBaseUrl(VITE_BFF_BASE_URL || '/api')`.